Hide messageView More

 Quick links: MyODP ASDNext AidInPA PhillyAP

-Graphic of a man with his head in his hands, he is sad.
+A man with his head in his hands, he is sad.

 Sometimes you may feel very sad or overwhelmed.
 You may think about death or dying.

-Graphic of a man sitting on the ground holding his head, he has a grey cloud over his head.
+A man sitting on the ground holding his head, he has a grey cloud over his head.

 You may think things like: I wish I was never born!
 People would be better off without me.
 Nothing matters anymore.
 I should just die.